thosgood/this-weeks-finds/markdown/51-100/week078.md

 Second of all, the definition of adjoint functor, with hom(Lc,d) and hom(c,Rd) being naturally isomorphic, should remind you of adjoint linear operators on Hilbert spaces.
-If we have a linear operator L: H → K from a Hilbert space H to a Hilbert space K, its adjoint R: K → H is given by
+If we have a linear operator L: H \to K from a Hilbert space H to a Hilbert space K, its adjoint R: K \to H is given by

 \<Lh,k\> = \<h,Rk\>